Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 Well, Adam and Marty *both* knew what that ringtone meant.
 Adam answered it sharply, listened, spoke a few short words of confirmation, then gave Marty a sorry look.

-“...Sounds bad.
-We’d better get back to the truck *quick.”*
+"...Sounds bad.
+We’d better get back to the truck *quick."*

-“Just go,” Marty told him.
-“I’ll get your dad to come get us.”
+"Just go," Marty told him.
+"I’ll get your dad to come get us."

 He nodded, kissed her, kissed Diego, and then *vanished.* There was an impossible blur of crashing movement up the trail, and he was gone.